mrwweb/hybrid-starter-theme/README.md

   - `theme.json`
   - Maps SASS variables to `theme.json` custom properties so `theme.json` is the "source of truth" (Notable downside of this technique: cannot perform SASS calculations on custom properties.)
   - Block-specific SCSS partials
-  - Stylesheets for less-used blocks are enqueued per-block
+  - Stylesheets for less-used blocks are enqueued per-block (consider potential [downsides of really tiny files](https://gomakethings.com/gzip-performance-is-wild/))
   - Uses Block Template Parts instead of widgets for the footer,  sidebar, and 404 page
-  - PHP used to set a few default block variations
+  - PHP used to set a few default variations for core WordPress blocks
   - Example of custom block style ready to go in `/inc/block-editor-config.php`
   - Uses template parts instead of most template tags
 - Uses [`clicky-menus` script](https://github.com/mrwweb/clicky-menus) for [click-triggered dropdown navigation submenus](https://css-tricks.com/in-praise-of-the-unambiguous-click-menu/)